Antoni Gaudí: Quest for a new architectural language

-Gaudí is usually considered the great master of Catalan Modernism, but his works go beyond any one style or classification.
-They are imaginative works that find their main inspiration in geometry and nature forms.
-Gaudí studied organic and anarchic geometric forms of nature thoroughly, searching for a way to give expression to these forms in architecture.
-Some of his greatest inspirations came from visits to the mountain of Montserrat, the caves of Mallorca, the saltpetre caves in Collbató, the crag of Fra Guerau in the Prades Mountains behind Reus, the Pareis mountain in the north of Mallorca and Sant Miquel del Fai in Bigues i Riells.
+Gaudí is usually considered the great master of Catalan Modernism, but his works find their main inspiration in geometry and from nature.
+Gaudí studied natural and anarchic geometric forms, searching for a way to give expression to these forms in architecture.
+Some of his inspirations came from visits to the mountain of Montserrat, the caves of Mallorca, the saltpetre caves in Collbató, the Fraguerau gorge in the Prades Mountains behind Reus, the Pareis mountain in the north of Mallorca and Sant Miquel del Fai in Bigues i Riells.